docsdevbr/symfony-doc-pt-br/templates.rst

 Creating Lazy-Loaded Twig Extensions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Including the code of the custom filters/functions in the Twig extension class
-is the simplest way to create extensions.
-However, Twig must initialize all
+When :ref:`using attributes to extend Twig <templates-twig-filter-attribute>`,
+the **Twig extensions are already lazy-loaded** and you don't have to do anything
+else.
+However, if your Twig extensions follow the **legacy approach** of extending
+the ``AbstractExtension`` class, Twig initializes all the extensions before
-extensions before rendering any template, even if the template doesn't use an
+rendering any template, even if they are not used.
-extension.

 If extensions don't define dependencies (i.e. if you don't inject services in
 them) performance is not affected.
 However, if extensions define lots of complex